magic/test/README.md

   return afterAll
 }

-export default [
-  {
+const beforeEach = () => {
+  // this will run before EACH test in the suite global.testing = true
+}

-    fn: () => { global.testing = 'changed in test' },
+const afterEach = () => {
+  // this will run after EACH test in the suite global.testing = false
+}

+export default {
   // if beforeAll returns a function, it will execute after the test suite. beforeAll,
   // this is optional if beforeall returns a function.
   // in this example, afterAll will trigger twice. afterAll,

+  // this will run before each test in the suite beforeEach,
+  // this will run after each test in the suite afterEach,

+  tests: [
+    {
+      fn: () => { global.testing = 'changed in test' },
       expect: () => global.testing === 'changed in test',
     },
+  ],
+} satisfies TestObject
 ```

 **File-based Hooks:**

-You can also create `test/beforeAll.js` and `test/afterAll.js` files that run before/after all tests in a suite.
-If the exported function returns another function, it will be executed after the suite completes.
+You can also create `test/beforeAll.js` and `test/afterAll.js` files that run before/after all tests.
+If the exported function returns another function, it will be executed after the tests complete.

 **Note:** These files must be placed at the **root** `test/` directory (not in subdirectories).